jsy5484/Computation_Macro/README.md

 # Repository for Programs to solve macroeconomic problems

+Most of codes are written in Matlab, and some of them are in Fortran.

 ## 1. Deterministic Growth Model
   - Value Function Iteration
   - Policy Function Iteration